Edvinas01/softbody-tests/README.md

 # Softbody Tests
 Testing soft-body physics and mesh rendering using LibGDX and Box2d.

-### Build
+### Running
 First make sure you have JDK 8 installed.
-Afterwas Navigate to root project directory and run
+Afterwards navigate to root project directory and run
 ```
-./gradlew build
+./gradlew run
 ```

 ### Video